Pimsleur Japanese Vs Memrise Japanese – Which is Better?

 What is Pimsleur?
 A Quick Background

 Pimsleur recommends 30 minutes of study per day, no more and no less.
-Initially, I did think this was a way to elongate my subscription.
-However, having taken Level 1, I agree that any more than this can be overkill.
+You may think that this is just a way to elongate your subscription, but once you get started, you'll see that half an hour is optimal.

 Why?

-You’re learning a lot of the new language in a short space of time, and any more than 30 minutes per day could defeat the purpose of the Pimsleur Method.
+You’re learning a lot of a new language in a short space of time, and any more than 30 minutes per day could defeat the purpose of the Pimsleur Method.

 Pimsleur Japanese